Free Horsepower Calculator Compression Ratio Calculator Race Math Formulas and Racing Math Resources

 Engine Rear Wheel Horsepower Calculator Based on total vehicle weight and 1/4 mile MPH

 To use this horsepower calculator enter the mph trap speed at the 1/4 mile mark from one of your dragstrip ET slips.
-Then enter the total weight of your vehicle, as raced, including the drives weight.
+Then enter the total weight of your vehicle, as raced, including the drivers weight.
 The best way to get the weight is to weigh your vehicle at the track with the driver seated in racing position.
 Then click the calculate button and rear wheel horsepower will be displayed.
 To run another calculation just click the clear button and start over.

 Helpful Racing Math Resources Engine Design and Blueprinting Books and More